| Map |

 - e.g., "Respect the

-rules of human conversation"
+rules of human conversation"+

 - Sample Guidelines

-- Note 'style guidelines'.
+- Note that 'style guidelines' are usually stronger.

 - why are guidelines useful???